VectorTensor/Unity-ML/README.md

 ## First Release
 First Release coming on Feb 5th.
-Expected to complete Perceptron, Adaline, Logistic Regression, Linear Regression with regularization.
+Expected to complete Perceptron, Adaline along with a matrix and vector library with operator overloading.